 Wix and Squarespace are the two most popular website builders out there.
 Both tools help you to create a website without coding knowledge.

-They ship with drag-and-drop visual page builders that make building a website as easy as A, B, C.
+They ship with WYSIWYG (What-You-See-Is-What-You-Get) visual page builders that make building a website as easy as A, B, C.

 Additionally, website builders remove the technical aspects of website creation.